danielabar/meblog/src/markdown/active_storage_form_errors.md

 2   8gxcs3hkovtiapbmrjx0f32ejqhy  receipt-2.pdf  application/pdf
 ```

-The `storage` directory, shows a new file with the `receipt-2.pdf` key of `8gxcs3hkovtiapbmrjx0f32ejqhy` was uploaded:
+Another important difference is in the `storage` directory, which shows a new file with the `receipt-2.pdf` key of `8gxcs3hkovtiapbmrjx0f32ejqhy` was uploaded:

 ```
 tree storage